circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

          docker:
            - image: circleci/ruby:2.3
      ```
      The primary container is an instance of the first list image listed.
-Your build commands run in this container.
+Your build commands run in this container and must be declared for each job.
+6. The 'working_directory:' is required for each job.
+Add `working_directory:` nested under the `jobs:` key where the value is the root directory of your project:

+     ```
+     jobs:
+       working_directory: ~/<project root directory>
+     ```

-6. Nest `checkout:` under `steps:` by search and replacing
+7. The `checkout:` step is required.
+Nest `checkout:` under `steps:` by search and replacing
      ```
      checkout:
        post: